2023 Best Precision Metal Working Undergraduate Certificate Schools in the Great Lakes Region

 Precision Metal Working majors at Western Technical College take out an average of $7,905 in student loans while working on their Undergraduate Certificate.

-Lincoln College of Technology - Indianapolis ranked #10 on this year’s Best Precision Metal Working Undergraduate Certificate Schools in the Great Lakes Region list.
-Located in the city of Indianapolis, Lincoln Tech - Indianapolis is a private for-profit school with a small student population.
+Lincoln College of Technology - Indianapolis came in at #10 in this year’s edition of the Best Precision Metal Working Undergraduate Certificate Schools in the Great Lakes Region ranking.
+Located in the large city of Indianapolis, Lincoln Tech - Indianapolis is a private for-profit college with a small student population.

 The average amount in student loans that precision metal working majors at Lincoln Tech - Indianapolis take out while working on their Undergraduate Certificate is $10,010.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $132.